MileHacker Logo

 • Employ secure luggage locks and a money belt.

-• Stay aware of your surroundings at all times.
+• Be vigilant at all times.

 Cultural Norms

 • Local Customs: "Pura Vida" extends beyond a phrase; it defines a way of life, showing optimism, gratitude, and a relaxed view toward life’s challenges.
-You will hear it as a greeting, farewell, and general expression of well-being.
+You will hear it as a greeting, farewell, and general expression of good-being.

 • Show patience, courtesy, and politeness.
 Avoid aggressive or demanding behavior.